-There are no records on NBN Atlas of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), and injurious weeds, as listed under the Weeds Act 1959, or an invasive native perennial, as listed in the Trunk Road Inventory Manual, using the same search criteria (NBN Atlas).
+There are no records on NBN of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), and injurious weeds, as listed under the Weeds Act 1959, or an invasive native perennial, as listed in the Trunk Road Inventory Manual, using the same search criteria (NBN Atlas).

-Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS along the A82 throughout the scheme extent.
-All works will be restricted to the A82 carriageway and the bridge structure.
-Working in the verges and surrounding habitat is not anticipated, however the verge might need to be entered to access gabion baskets.
+Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS along the A82 throughout the scheme extent or within 300m uplink or downlink of the bridge.
+All works will be restricted to the A82 carriageway and working in the verges and surrounding habitat is not anticipated.

-Habitats in the surrounding area are dominated by a range of broadleaved woodlands and grassland.
-River Dubh Eas/Allt nan Caorainn falls within the scheme extent and provides freshwater habitats and associated bankside habitats (Map | Scotland's environment web).
+Habitat in the surrounding area is dominated by broadleaved woodland as well as areas of bracken and extensive grassland.
+The River Falloch falls within the scheme extent and provides freshwater habitats and associated bankside habitats such as riparian woodland (Map | Scotland's environment web).

-The works are restricted to the A82 460 Dubh Eas bridge, with exception of highly localised gabion and concrete works on the embankment with access via vegetated verge.
-The bridge and the surrounding area provide suitable habitat for a range of protected species.
+The works are restricted to the A82 480 Dubh Eas North bridge.
+However, the bridge and the surrounding area provide suitable habitat for a range of protected species.
 The works have the potential to impact these species, should they be using the areas around the scheme.
-Therefore, a Preliminary Ecological Appraisal (PEA) was carried out by suitable qualified environmentalists of BEAR Scotland on 26 January 2022.
+Therefore, a Preliminary Ecological Appraisal (PEA) for protected species and INNS were carried out by suitably qualified ecologists on 12 January 2023.